Jesse Winker Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.89 team ERA that ranks ninth among all MLB pitching staffs.
+- The Guardians' 3.85 team ERA ranks eighth across all MLB pitching staffs.

-- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (78 total, one per game).
+- The Guardians surrender the seventh-fewest home runs in baseball (78 total, one per game).

-- His most recent appearance came on Sunday against the Arizona Diamondbacks, when the righty threw five innings, surrendering three earned runs while allowing seven hits.
+- The right-hander's last time out came on Tuesday against the Oakland Athletics, when he tossed 6 2/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.